jonathanbgn/jonathanbgn.github.io/_posts/2020-12-31-self-supervised-learning.md

 ---
 layout: post
-title: "The Rise and Rise of Self-Supervised Learning"
+title: "The Rise of Self-Supervised Learning"
 date: 2020-12-31 12:00:00 +0800
 ---